re3py/re3py/README.md

 ```

 For a given datum, e.g., `vegetarian(Person, nominal)`, a learner uses only the `Person` part and returns a value of the type `nominal`.
-The values that we are predicting (above, these are the `yes` and `no` values) should always be on the last component in the tuples.
+The values that we are predicting (above, these are the `yes` and `no` values) should always be the last component in the tuples.

 Note that `vegetarian` is actually a unary relation.
 The trick with the additinal component is only necessary to make other problems (including multi-class or regression) simpler.
 For example, we can predict relations such as